Today you will learn what is running cadence, why and how to improve it to help you avoid injuries and become a better runner.

 Performing the division of distance over cadence (1000/680) the result would be 1 stride width of 1.47 meters (2.94 if you consider the two steps).

-If you haven’t noticed yet, the interrelation between stride width and cadence directly affects the speed at which you run
+If you haven’t noticed yet, the interrelation between stride width and good running cadence directly affects the speed at which you run

 The combination of both factors contribute significantly to your speed and are modified by each runner (often unconsciously).